Lemon Balm Essential Oil Benefits: Fight Cold Sores, Herpes & Anxiety

 This plant can literally be cultivated in almost any garden and should be planted in its own section – lest it overtakes the other plants it grows next to.
 The essential oil is generally extracted from the leaves, stems and flowers of the plant and done so through a process known as steam distillation.
 This is the oldest means of extracting the essential oil from organic matter and is still one of the most effective means of doing so – as it produces the cleanest final product and the purest form of the extract.

 The heat of the steam causes evaporation to occur which extracts the essential phytonutrients and chemicals from the plant matter.
-The vapor, now containing the essential nutrients and vitamins, passes through another tube into a final chamber where the vapor condenses and forms droplets.
-These droplets make up the liquid that we know as the essential oil – the final product.
+The vapor, now containing the essential nutrients and vitamins, passes through another tube into a final chamber where the vapor condenses.
+These droplets make up what we know as the essential oil – the final product.
 Because the Lemon Balm plant is so easy to cultivate, the essential oil of the plant is reasonably cheap.

 Most of you don’t actually have professional steam distillation systems lying around at home and they generally aren’t something that can be acquired at your local department store.
 However, the same conditions can be reproduced at home with basic kitchen utensils and the results are practically the same.
 I’ll attach a basic DIY recipe for making your own Lemon Balm essential oil at home.